Just west of Cheung Chau, Shek Kwu Chau (石鼓洲) is one of the quirkier HK islands.

 Lying just west of Cheung Chau, off the southern coast of Lantau, Shek Kwu Chau (石鼓洲) is one of the quirkier islands in Hong Kong.

 This is largely thanks to the efforts of people in the Shek Kwu Chau Treatment and Rehabilitation Centre: both staff, and reforming drug addicts staying there.
-They’ve built various statues, shrines, a pool like a Roman bath, and various other sometimes fanciful structures.
+Especially under former superintendent Dr Barrie Hollinrake, they built various statues, shrines, a pool like a Roman bath, and various other sometimes fanciful structures.

 You need a permit to visit the island, which is just a few minutes boat ride from Cheung Chau.

-I’ve visited Shek Kwu Chau three times, with US-based teams of biologists, who found some interesting species including various reptiles and amphibians, and a whip scorpion that was new to science, and searched for a snake that – judging by the only one yet known – may be unique to the island.
+I’ve visited Shek Kwu Chau three times with US-based teams of biologists, who found some interesting species including various reptiles and amphibians, and a whip scorpion that was new to science, and searched for a snake that – judging by the only one yet known – may be unique to the island.
 I’ve looked for birds, too; though the island’s birds haven’t proved too exciting – an oddity being a couple of Great Cormorants present in recent summers (looking at one this past July, it did not have full wings, so couldn’t fly; might even be like a pet I thought).
+Also one or two visits since then.

 There are paths and small roads on the islands, passing small houses where people stay during rehab; as well as statues such as these three sages, who look down past the pier, towards southeast Lantau.